 You can combine your multiple criteria into a single tag and apply this subset of prospects to various campaigns, at lightning speed.

 This was a hack to tidy Engagement Studio programs with multiple branches to narrow down prospects, one criteria at a time.
 The situation has been helped with engagement complex rules, but I still see a place for this tip for users who prefer labels when looking at an Engagement Studio program at a glance.

 We’ve already seen an example of how Pardot Tags are an alternative to creating yet another custom prospect field.
 Tags can be useful during system migrations where you want to retain the legacy field values without creating fields to hold that information.

 If you want to bring over a prospect’s engagement status (instead of starting over) you can use tags such as ‘inactive’, ‘highly engaged’, etc. These may save you when other marketing platforms won’t allow you to export all of your engagement data.

 11. Tags in B2B Marketing Analytics

 If you tag your assets based on a vertical, marketing campaign type, or any other metric, use them to filter data when working with datasets and lenses, for example, the prospect and activity dataset.

 You can link B2BMA components together using Pardot Tags, such as joining components looking at different Pardot assets.

 Pardot Tags are a quick way to stick a label on to any record.
-The reality is that Tags are sometimes used in a quick and dirty way, to serve a one time purpose (use, abuse and abandon).
-With a considered usage of Pardot Tags, you will see how Tags can support you in multiple ways.
+The reality is that tags are sometimes used in a quick way, to serve a one time purpose (use, abuse and abandon).
+With a considered usage of Pardot Tags, you will see how tags can support you in multiple ways.